apburnie/apburnie/README.md

 ### About

-I am a Zero-to-One Product Engineer with a PhD in AI applications and a track record of building mission-critical systems.
-From architecting modular design systems to debugging LLM hallucinations, I bridge the gap between complex data and intuitive user experiences.

-I specialize in high-stakes environments — AI, FinTech, DeFi, and RWA — where security and scalability are non-negotiable.
-My work has supported companies through $310M+ in funding rounds and safely processed millions in transactions.
+I am a Product Engineer with a PhD in AI applications and a track record of building mission-critical systems.
+These websites bridge the gap between complex digital technologies (such as AI LLMs and Web3 blockchains) and intuitive user experiences.
+My work has supported companies through USD 310M+ in funding rounds and safely processed over USD 1 billion in transactions.

 Below is an accessible list of examples of my work: